aurora-opensource/xviz/docs/protocol-schema/session-protocol.md

 Sent from the client to the server to request a snapshot of a single point in time from a log.
-This will contain the latest version of all streams, or the requested subset up to the `query_timestamp`, inclusive.
+This will contain the latest version of all streams, or the requested subset up to the `query_timestamp`, inclusively.
 Using the `requested_streams` you can have the server only send streams you need, limiting data usage and potentially speeding up backend processing.

 | Name                | Type           | Description                                                      |
 | ------------------- | -------------- | ---------------------------------------------------------------- |